W-David-Porter/acim/src/text/2-the-separation-and-the-atonement/viii-the-meaning-of-the-last-judgement/index.md

 ³Your will to create was given you by your Creator, Who was expressing the same Will in His creation.
 ⁴Since creative ability rests in the mind, everything you create is necessarily a matter of will.
 ⁵It also follows that whatever you alone make is real in your own sight, though not in the Mind of God.
-⁶This basic distinction leads directly into the real meaning of the Last Judgement.
+⁶This basic distinction leads directly into the real meaning of the Last judgment.

 ::: details Expanded
 One of the ways in which you can correct the magic–miracle confusion is to remember that you did not create yourself.